skeeto/geohash/README.md

 # Geohash encoder/decoder in C

-A lean, efficient geohash encoder and decoder library implemented in C. It does not depend on the C standard library and is well-suited for use in embedded systems.
+A lean, efficient, accurate [geohash][] encoder and decoder library implemented in C. It does not depend on the C standard library and is well-suited for use in embedded systems.
 Care has been taken to ensure results are as accurate as possible within the limitations of IEEE 754 double precision.
-It's also very fast, decoding ~50 million and encoding ~80 million latlons per second on modern desktop and laptop hardware, making it likely the fastest geohash decoder and encoder currently available.
+It's also very fast, decoding ~50 million and encoding ~80 million latlons per second on modern desktop and laptop hardware.

+This is the fastest, most correct, and most accurate (to double precision) geohash decoder and encoder currently available.

 ```c